NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 #### The IMU and your Filters

 The PID controller does not control actually try to control the orientation of your quadcopter.
-Rather, it tries to control the output of the IMU.
-If the IMU's output does not accurately reflect the orientation of the quadcopter, all is lost.
+Rather, it tries to control the output of your complimentary filter.
+If the filter's output does not accurately reflect the orientation of the quadcopter, all is lost.

 You need to pay close attention to the output of your IMU and the complimentary filter.
 For instance: